Frequently asked questions for primary and secondary school pupils

 - Category 3 is for non-Cheshire East resident pupils (this category is given a lower priority)

-For 2017/18, the spare seat charge is £920.
-Charges are per pupil per year and payment can be made either termly or half-termly.
-Reminder letters will be sent to you when each payment is due and payment can be made online at School Transport Online Payments or by calling 0300 123 5012.
+For 2018/19, the spare seat charge is £460.
+Charges are per pupil per year and payment can be made annually, termly or half-termly.
+Reminder letters will be sent to you when each payment is due, which can be made online at School Transport Online Payments.
 Please note that pupils will not be permitted to travel unless they are in possession of a valid bus pass.

-For further information please view the Public Transport Homepage or telephone the Traveline on 0871 200 2233.
+For further information you can visit the Public Transport Homepage or phone Traveline on 0871 200 22 33 (calls cost 12p per minute plus your phone company's access charge).

-Cheshire East Transport works closely with schools and operators to encourage a good standard of behaviour and respect on school transport.
+We work closely with schools and operators to encourage a good standard of behaviour and respect on school transport.
 Any bad behaviour or rule-breaking on the journey to and from school will be treated seriously and could result in your child being temporarily or permanently banned from travelling.
-Smoking is illegal in public places and this includes all school bus, local bus and rail services.
-Any pupils found to be smoking will receive an immediate transport ban.
+Please see the Educational travel behaviour code (PDF, 522KB) for further information.

 My child has been refused a bus pass, can I appeal?

-Transport Service Solutions can only consider transport applications that meet the criteria of the School Transport Policy.
+The School Transport team can only consider applications that meet the criteria of the Education Travel Policy.
 Where there are exceptional family circumstances, it may be possible to appeal against the refusal of transport.
-For full details, please see our Appeals Procedure (MS Word, 69KB), or you can discuss your circumstances with a member of the eligibility team, call us on 0300 123 5012.
+Full details can be found in the Appeals and Complaints Policy, or you can discuss your circumstances with a member of the team on 0300 123 5012.

 Who can I contact if there are problems with the school bus service, or if I have a complaint?

-Transport Service Solutions is committed to providing a high level of service.
-However, there may be times when your child is experiencing problems with the bus or rail service on which they travel.
-In the event of a problem arising or if you have any concerns, you can report them to us by emailing email@example.com or by calling us on 0300 123 5012.
-We will then investigate the problem and take appropriate action.
+We are committed to providing a high standard of service, however, there may be times when your child is experiencing problems with the bus or rail service on which they travel.
+In the event of a problem arising or if you have any concerns, you can report them to us by email email@example.com or by phone on 0300 123 5012.
+We will then investigate the problem and take the appropriate course of action.

 If you have a complaint or are dissatisfied in the way you have been treated by a member of staff, please write directly to: